zebity/onvif-relay/README.md

 NOTE 2: You can generate code with javax or jakarta inclusions
 - To change between Java EE (import javax.PKG) or Jakarta EE (import jakarta.PKG) requires editing of Maven pom.xml properties

+NOTE 3: There is no ONVIF WSDL/XSD or generated Java code in this repository.
+Rather this repository holds the tools to generate this as part of the build process.
+So if you want to "see" the code then run the generation process.

 # Author:

 John Hartley